databricks/docker-dev/README.md

 - Start one or more of Data source and destinations

-  - Examaple of starting Kakfa
+  An examaple of starting Kakfa

     ```bash
     cd kakfa
     docker compose up -d
     ```

-  - Examaple of stopping Kakfa
+  An examaple of stopping Kakfa

     ```bash
     cd kakfa
     docker compose down
     ```

-  - Examaple of logs from Kakfa
+  An examaple of logs from Kakfa

     ```bash
     cd kakfa